FerRacimo/CopenhagenTutorial/CoalTutorial.md

 Based on notes by Ida Moltke.

-## Exercise	1A:	Simulating	a	coalescence	tree	assuming	a	constant	population	size
+## Exercise	A:	Simulating	a	coalescence	tree	assuming	a	constant	population	size

 The	purpose	of	this first	exercise	is	to	make	sure	it	is	clear	how	a	coalescence tree	is	simulated.
 We will use R so a little familiarity with this language will help.
 First, let	us try to	simulate	a	coalescence tree	for	five gene	copies by	hand: